Return to Koh Chang Beaches

 In the next section, passing on your left, Baan Suan, long term bungalows for rent and a cooking school, you reach the turning for Klong Plu waterfall.

 The drive though the forest is a world away from the dusty and noisy main street, with a hotch potch of local houses together with old and closed up resorts, all spaced out along the length of the river’s gently winding course.
-Unfortunately, there were major floods here a few years back which caused immense damage and in truth, the whole valley does now feels somewhat run down.
-Look out for Ban Kon Elephant Camp at the start and further in the German restaurant Metzgerei Baum and Kannika Bungalows.
+Look out for Ban Kon Elephant Camp at the start and further in the German restaurant Metzgerei Baum and Thara Plu Bungalows.

 The waterfall is at the very end with an entrance fee of 200bt, parking at 20bt.
-There are a couple of somtam, sticky rice and chicken stalls here and Rasta Chill Bar, which has seating above the river.
+There are a couple of somtam, sticky rice and chicken stalls here and Riverside Restaurant, which has seating above the river.

 Roadside from The Waterfall to the Central Area

-A little further along on the mountain side, Ban Chang Thai, the elephant camp has now closed, but down the track, Koh Chang ATV still has its base.
+Back again at the main road, heading south, you reach the seafood restaurant Baana Jangduan (formerly Jae Eew) by the bridge and shortly after Koh Chang ATV has its base.
 Monster ATV, which runs on an almost identical course in the jungle but using more powerful vehicles, is around the next corner.
-Deep Island, cannabis outlet and Japanese restaurant, has moved here too from its old base behind the temple.

 Incidentally, opposite the turning into the ATV, the large unoccupied patch of land was once an airstrip, from where 2 seater planes conducted tours over the island.

-After the bend by the bridge, Tropical Paradise (formerly Leelawadee) Bungalows and Krongtarra Resort, complete with its coloured glass (sometimes open) coffee shop out front, provide understated rooms on the inland side.
-The local school is perched high on the hillside above them and there are some decent cheap enough Thai restaurants here too including Bantaa.
+After the bend by the next bridge, Leelawadee Tropical Paradise Bungalows and Krongtarra Resort, complete with its coloured glass (sometimes open) coffee shop out front, provide understated rooms on the inland side.
+Voglia di Pizza Romana has popped up in amongst them and the local school is perched high on the hillside above.
+There are some decent cheap enough Thai restaurants further along too, including Bantaa (if open).

 Down on the Beach